fau-masters-collected-works-cgarbin/gpt-all-local/notes.md

     1. Zero-shot learning: accuracy of the model on our own data.
 1. Response time
     1. Fine-tuning: potentially faster response time because of smaller prompts.
-    1. Zero-shot Potentially larger response time because of vector database lookup and larger prompts.
+    1. Zero-shot: Potentially larger response time because of vector database lookup and larger prompts.
 1. Data privacy
     1. Fine-tuning: data privacy is a concern because the model is trained on our own data.
     1. Zero-shot learning: data privacy is less of a concern because the model is not trained on our own data (but we still expose the prompt to the model).